Asymptotic decomposition of solutions to parabolic equations with a random microstructure

-In Section \ref{sect:rest_init_cond} the trouble comes from the initial condition on $R^\eps$ when $\al > 2$.
-Again we give a development of these terms (see Eq. \ref{eq:expansion_varrho}) together with the properties of these expansions (Lemmata \ref{lmm:behaviour_beta_0}, \ref{lmm:behaviour_beta_ell} and \ref{lmm:behaviour_m_ell}).
-We prove that from our particular choice of the initial condition on $u^k$, it is possible to define the constants $\cI_k$ such that the initial condition of $R^\eps$ does not contribute in the limit equation, that is $\rho^\eps$ converges to zero in a strong sense (Proposition \ref{prop:rest_init_cond}).
-Again in this section the dimension $d$ could be any positive integer.
+In Section \ref{sect:rest_init_cond} the trouble comes from the initial condition for $R^\eps$ when $\al > 2$.
+Here we construct an asymptotic expansion of the corresponding terms (see Eq. \eqref{eq:expansion_varrho}) and study their properties (Lemmata \ref{lmm:behaviour_beta_0}, \ref{lmm:behaviour_beta_ell} and \ref{lmm:behaviour_m_ell}).
+We prove that under our particular choice of the initial condition for the terms of the expansion $\rho^\eps$ converges to zero in a strong sense (Proposition \ref{prop:rest_init_cond}) and does not contribute in the limit equation.
+In this section the dimension $d$ could be any positive integer.